wyattjoh/ims/README.md

 	- `linear`: Linear filter.
 	- `nearest`: Nearest-neighbor filter, no anti-aliasing.
 	- `lanczos` (**default**): Lanczos filter (3 lobes).
+- `orient`: changes the image orientation:
+      - `r`: Orientate the image right.
+      - `l`: Orientate the image left.
+      - `h`: Flip the image horizontally.
+      - `v`: Flip the image vertically.
+      - `hv`: Horizontal and Vertical flip.
+      - `vh`: Vertical and Vertical flip.
+      - `2`: Flip the image horizontally.
+      - `3`: Horizontal and Vertical flip.
+      - `4`: Flip the image vertically.
+      - `5`: Horizontal flip then orientate the image left.
+      - `6`: Orientate the image right.
+      - `7`: Horizontal flip then orientate the image right.
+      - `8`: Orientate the image left.

 The default beheviour is to serve images out of a folder named "images", but it can also be changed to another folder or to an origin server for it to make the